artberri/diod/CODE_OF_CONDUCT.md

 - Publishing others' private information, such as a physical or email address, without their explicit permission
 - Inappropriate physical contact.
 You should have someone's consent before touching them.
 - Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes sexualized comments or jokes, inappropriate touching, groping, and unwelcome sexual advances.
 - Deliberate intimidation, stalking or following (online or in person).
 - Other conduct which could reasonably be considered inappropriate in a professional setting